Domestic help in Delhi

 Before hiring, do full reference checks

-Regard anyone simply coming to your door with the same due caution that you would in any major city.
+Regard anyone simply coming to the door with the same due caution that one would in any major city.
 This includes doing full reference checks.
-Going door-to-door is the hardest way to find a job and often a last ditch effort for those who have found the doors of the community closed against them for prior behaviour.
+Going door-to-door is the hardest way to find a job and often a last-ditch effort for those who have found the doors of the community closed against them for prior behaviour.

 Furthermore, many of the letters handed over will not represent the entire story of their time with the family.
-Some will be forgeries so do not take these references at face value.
+Some may be forgeries, so do not take these references at face value.
 Always contact the former employer for a full and candid reference.
+There are also several domestic staff training and placement agencies in Delhi that one can go through to hire a maid.

 Research the market norms

-Most domestic staff prefer to live in quarters (attached to one's apartment or home) and many will expect to have all living costs covered along with a full salary.
-The amount of leave given is up to each individual employer and should be negotiated at the outset of the relationship.
+Domestic staff may prefer to live in quarters (attached to one's apartment or home) and many could expect to have all living costs covered along with a full salary.
+The salaries of domestic workers have unfortunately been shockingly low, and expats who can afford to should arrange a reasonable and liveable wage for their staff.
+Domestic workers are normally entitled to 15 days of paid annual leave and enough rest in between shifts, and this can be discussed at the outset of the relationship.

 Managing household staff

-Treat your staff as professionals – do not get over-friendly or get too involved in their family matters.
+Treat staff respectfully and as professionals – it's not essential to get over-friendly or too involved in their family matters.
 For staff living on the premises, set boundaries and be clear how about how they should conduct themselves.
 Consider drawing up a code of conduct.

 Take nothing for granted – even if hiring English-speaking staff with experience in other expat homes, make sure that they are shown how to go about performing their duties.
 Domestic workers will often answer “yes” to any question that begins with “do you know how to...”
 It's important to understand that they are not being deliberately duplicitous but only want to please their employers.
 Take time to train them and give them constructive feedback so they have a good chance of meeting expectations.